Iron-on Vinyl – – – without a craft cutting machine – – yes! I am in love with this Handprint Holiday Pillow.

-I used the Silhouette Heat Transfer Vinyl for the hands and wording (okay, so I used my machine on the wording - but you could just hand-cut it if you wanted).
+I used Heat Transfer Vinyl for the hands and wording (okay, so I used my machine on the wording – but you could just hand-cut the year only if you want).

-For the hands: I just had my kids put their hands on the dull side of the vinyl (a pen won't write on that clear layer) and cut out along the line with scissors.
-Then ironed it on - be sure it iron it long enough, at least a minute.
-A minute is really long when you're just waiting, but don't jip it (I did and it didn't stick so I had to redo one).
+For the hands: I just had my kids put their hands on the dull side of the vinyl, which is the back side (a pen won’t write on that clear layer) and traced around their hand.
+Then I cut out along the line with scissors.
+Then with the dull side down on the fabric you’ll use for the pillow front, iron it on – be sure it iron it long enough, at least a minute.
+A minute is really long when you’re just waiting, but don’t jip it (I did too short at first and it didn’t stick so I had to redo one).
+Once it’s ironed onto the fabric, you can peel the clear sheet off of the top of the vinyl.
 I did all the iron-on stuff before I pieced the pillow together.
 Love the hand prints!

 If you are a real quilter, please don’t laugh at my “piecing” attempt.
 I didn’t know how to do the corners so I just made something up.